Year of entry 2023

 If you have the talent and drive, we want you to be able to study with us, whatever your financial circumstances.
 There may be help for students in the form of loans and non-repayable grants from the University and from the government.
 Find out more at Masters funding overview.

 We offer different forms of support to help you reach your career goals.
-You’ll have the chance to attend our career groups, meeting students with similar plans, or you could become a paid academic mentor to an undergraduate completing their final-year dissertation.
+You’ll have the chance to attend our career groups, meeting students with similar plans, or you could become a paid academic mentor to an undergraduate completing their final-tear dissertation.
 You could also apply for one of the internships we offer each year.
-Additional opportunities are available through our archival and heritage partners.

 We encourage you to prepare for your career from day one.
 That’s one of the reasons Leeds graduates are so sought after by employers.